OctoMap/octomap/README.txt

 License: GNU GPL v2, http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt

 REQUIREMENTS
 ############################

  * octomap: a regular build environment, cmake

- * viewer: Boost smart_ptr, Qt4, QGLViewer
+ * viewer: Qt4, QGLViewer

-   You can install all dependencies on Ubuntu / Debian by running: sudo apt-get install cmake libqt4-dev libqt4-opengl-dev libboost-dev
+   You can install all dependencies on Ubuntu / Debian by running: sudo apt-get install cmake libqt4-dev libqt4-opengl-dev

    Since Ubuntu 9.10, there is also a Qt4-linked QGLViewer available which will be used instead of the version in "extern" whenever available.
    To use it, install the Ubuntu package "libqglviewer-qt4-dev".

  * HTML documentation: doxygen

 INSTALLATION: